- Attractive styling inside and out

 The CX-5 line comes with just one engine, a 2.5-liter inline-4 rated at 187 horsepower and 185 pound-feet of torque that’s paired exclusively to a 6-speed automatic transmission.
 Front-wheel drive is standard and all-wheel drive an option across the lineup.

 This year, the CX-5’s engine gains active cylinder displacement, which allows it to run on half of its cylinders to save fuel during light load situations like cruising or coasting.
-We’ve not yet driven a 2018 CX-5 but will update this space when we do.
-Mazda assures us that the system is transparent, except in savings at the fuel pump.

 The 6-speed automatic delays the 1-2 shift to allow for more brisk acceleration than the relatively modest engine output might suggest.
 This is one of the largest engines in its class, but the lack of a turbocharger means it provides merely adequate acceleration.